Medical Schools in Texas: How to Get In (2025)

 Baylor College of Medicine

-Consistently considered the best medical school in Texas, Baylor is known both as a research powerhouse and as a top school for clinical education—in addition to its top-25 research ranking, it currently ranks #31 nationally for primary care.
+Consistently considered the best medical school in Texas, Baylor is known both as a research powerhouse and as a top school for clinical education.
 Baylor is part of the Texas Medical Center (TMC), the world’s largest medical complex, and is affiliated with many other highly ranked hospitals, giving Baylor med students a breadth of experience treating a diverse patient population.
 On top of this, researchers within the TMC collaborate across institutions, giving Baylor students abundant opportunities to participate in research.
+In fact, BCM received over $420 million in NIH funding in 2023, ranking it #20 among U.S. medical schools for research funding.

 (Related reading: How to Get Into the Baylor College of Medicine)